Jomgus/KNN_Based_Book_Recommender/README.md

 ### 5. Evaluation and Testing
    - **Quality Assessment**: The system was evaluated manually by inputting a variety of popular book titles and examining the recommendations.
 Recommendations were judged on similarity in genre, theme, or author to ensure relevance.
-   - **Error Analysis**: The recommendations from the base model are generally good, however they sometimes produce recommendations that vary widly in genre and theme.
+   - **Error Analysis**: The recommendations from the base model are generally good, however they sometimes produce recommendations that vary wildly in genre and theme.
 I expect this recommendation system would be more consistent if there were a genre feature that could then be encoded to more accurately match recommendations.

 ## Results and Insights